kbond/ZenstruckFormBundle/README.md

             new Zenstruck\Bundle\FormBundle\ZenstruckFormBundle(),

             // enable if you want to use the grouped form
-            // new Zenstruck\SlugifyBundle\ZenstruckSlugifyBundle()
+            // new Cocur\Slugify\Bridge\Symfony\CocurSlugifyBundle()
         );
         // ...
     }
     ```
 5. If using 'Select2', be sure to download the required files from http://ivaynberg.github.io/select2/ and include the files in your template.

     ```
     //base.html.twig Example

     //...
     {% block stylesheets %}
         <link href="{{ asset('path/to/select2.css') }}" type="text/css" rel="stylesheet" />

     //...
     {% block javascripts %}
         <script type="text/javascript" src="{{ asset('path/to/select2.js') }}"></script>